 Please contact us for child prices.

-Self-guided cycling Managed locally by Headwater appointed rep.
+Self-guided cycling Managed locally by Headwater appointed agent.

 All breakfasts and 6 evening meals

-It is possible to hire electric bikes for this holiday at a supplement of £100 per person.
+It is possible to hire electric bikes for this holiday at a supplement of £150 per person.
 As these are available on a first come first served basis, we recommend early booking to avoid disappointment.
-Please call us for further details.

-Transfers included from Foligno train station at 17:15, and back to Foligno train station at 10:15.
+Transfers can be arranged at a supplement from Foligno train station at 17:15, and back to Foligno train station at 10:15.